Last Updated: 27 September 2020

 We may modify or update this privacy notice from time to time by notifying or providing a revised version to our clients.
 Where changes to this privacy notice will have a fundamental impact on the nature of the processing or otherwise have a substantial impact on you, we will ask that our clients give you sufficient advance notice of these changes so that you have the opportunity to exercise your rights (e.g. to object to the processing).

 10. Contact & comments

-If you have any questions or comments regarding this privacy notice, please contact our Global Privacy Office, at The Willis Building, 51 Lime St, London EC3M 7DQ or at firstname.lastname@example.org.
+If you have any questions or comments regarding this privacy notice or would like to exercise your rights as a data subject, please contact our Global Privacy Office, at The Willis Building, 51 Lime St, London EC3M 7DQ or at email@example.com.